 We’ve had the good fortune of serving thousands of OmniFocus users over the years, giving us plenty of insights into why people’s OmniFocus’ usage (and productivity systems in general) go awry.

 We encapsulated these insights into what has become (not surprisingly) one of our most popular articles, Common OmniFocus Pitfalls and How to Avoid Them (Free).
-We recommend reading this article even if your OmniFocus setup is in relatively good shape and is just needing a little fine-tuning.
+We recommend reading this article even if your OmniFocus setup is in relatively good shape and needs some fine-tuning.

 By far, the most common issue that we see is that OmniFocus has become a dumping ground.
 Getting clear on what to keep in OmniFocus and, equally importantly, what’s best kept elsewhere is key to unlocking OmniFocus’ potential and having it become a trusted component of your productivity system.